Index

 Headlines

 - Severe mental illness affects around 1% of the population, and almost 2% of the population in the most deprived fifth of areas of England (which encompasses just over half of Hull).
+With an estimated resident population of around 272,000 in 2023, this equates to between 2,720 and 5,440 residents of Hull affected by severe mental ill health.

 - Mental ill health is also a significant risk factor for suicide.